-Abnormal female hair loss & hair shedding in Women
+Abnormal female hair loss, baldness & hair shedding in Women

 Should I worry about my Hair Falling out?

-Nu Hair in Dallas-Fort Worth staff recognizes that hair loss may affect how you feel.
-Female hair loss – Texas Nu Hair restoration experts inspire you to live a healthier life by helping you look good.
-At the same time, it gives that sense of security that goes with full stylish hair.
+Female hair loss: Texas Nu Hair restoration experts inspire you to live a healthier life by helping you look good.
+The Dallas-Fort Worth staff recognizes that hair loss affects how you feel.
+Nu Hair restoration gives that sense of security that goes with full stylish hair.
 Nu Hair has your back, as well as your hair.

-If you are experiencing abnormal hair falling out, or thinning hair, you are like millions of American men and women who suffer from hair loss.
-Any form of hair falling out causes are common concerns for both men and women.
-“The normal hair re-growth process slows or stop, and thinning areas may occur,” said Friedman, hair restoration specialist in Dallas, Texas.
+If you are experiencing abnormal hair falling out or thinning hair, you are like millions of American men and women who suffer from hair loss.
+Any form of hair falling out is a common concern for both men and women.
+“The normal hair re-growth process slows or stops, and thinning areas may occur,” said Friedman, hair restoration specialist in Dallas, Texas.

 Frequently asked questions: